 The COPM is a semi-structured interview that enables an open dialogue between client and therapist on issues of importance to the client.
 Administering the COPM draws on the therapist’s expertise and experience in occupation-based, client-centred practice.

 As with any measurement tool, it is important that the therapist has the specific training necessary to administer the COPM in a reliable and valid manner.
-Learning resources are being developed to assist in this process.
+Learning resources are available to assist in this process.
 The steps to administer the COPM are described here.
-Advanced applications and references can also be found here.

 - 1Problem Definition